matfish2/vue-pagination-2/README.md

 ## Custom Event

-When a page is selected an custom event `paginate` event will be dispatched.
+When a page is selected a custom `paginate` event will be dispatched.
-Listen to it and run your callback
+Listen to it on the component and run your callback

 ## Event bus